JackSelleck/AniWatchDownloader/README.md

 - `--no-subtitles` downloads the content without looking for subtitle files

-- `--server` allows you to select the streaming server you would like to downlaod from.
+- `--server` allows you to select the streaming server you would like to download from.

 - `--aria` uses the aria2c downloader for yt-dlp to download the content (untested)